3koo2/WikiScraper/README.txt

 WikiScraper
-WikiScraper is a project intended to scrape wikipedia and record
+WikiScraper is a project intended to scrape wikipedia and record hyperlinks